mercure-imaging/mercure/docs/install.rst

 .. important:: Due to an incompatibility in DICOM toolkit v3.6.4 and OpenSSL v1.1.1, the dcmtk and openssl versions supported by Ubuntu 20.04, only Ubuntu 22.04 mercure installs support TLS reception.

 The following environment variables must be defined to run mercure in DICOM TLS receiver mode.
-This can be done, for example, by adding the to the /etc/environment file.
+This can be done, for example, by adding the values to the /etc/environment file.
 First, set `MERCURE_TLS_ENABLED` to `1`.
-Next, specify the paths to your server TLS key, certificate, and CA certificate, as shown in the below example configuration.
+Next, specify the paths to your server TLS key, certificate, and CA certificate, as shown in the below sample configuration.

 ========================================= =====================================
 Environment Variable                      Example Value